capnspacehook/ansible-iptables/README.md

 |`iptables_allow_inbound`|[]|additional ports to allow inbound|
 |`iptables_allow_outbound`|[]|additional ports to allow outbound|
 |`iptables_configuration_enabled`|true|true if you want this role to run|

+## Outbound Ports

+Up to 15 ports can be specified for any `*_outbound_ports` variables.
+Ports must be separated with a comma with no whitespace in between, ex. `80,443`.
+Port ranges can be specified by entering a colon between two ports, ex. `1024:65535`.
+This counts as two out of the 15 max ports.

 ## Users Filering